 If you are a medical officer and you intend to perform a surgical operation on an involuntary patient that suffers from a mental illness, you must apply for this consent.
 An involuntary patient means:

-- A correctional patient who has been transferred from a correctional centre to a mental health facility while service a sentence of imprisonment; or
+- a correctional patient who has been transferred from a correctional centre to a mental health facility while service a sentence of imprisonment

 You will require the consent of the patients designated carer to perform the operation.
 A surgical operation means a surgical procedure, a series of related surgical operations or surgical procedures, and the administration of an anaesthetic for the purpose of medical investigation.